How much Light, Deep, REM sleep is considered Healthy?

 You might feel like sleeping is considered ‘Lazy” but your mind and body is actually being very busy during your sleep.

-I have talked about stages of sleep here (https://www.rnbbedding.com.au/why-you-cant-remember-your-dreams/)
+I have talked about stages of sleep here (How come you can remember some dreams but some cannot?)

 We will sleep through these stages of sleep every night.